OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 #### Information Gathering

 One fundamental step when analyzing apps is information gathering.
 This can be done by inspecting the app package on your workstation or remotely by accessing the app data on the device.
-You'll find more advance techniques in the subsequent chapters but, for now, we will focus on the basics: getting a list of all installed apps, exploring the app package and accessing the app data directories on the device itself.
+You'll find more advanced techniques in the subsequent chapters but, for now, we will focus on the basics: getting a list of all installed apps, exploring the app package and accessing the app data directories on the device itself.
 This should give you a bit of context about what the app is all about without even having to reverse engineer it or perform more advanced analysis.
-You should be able to build a kind of "map" about the app, which will help you have a better understanding of the app before going further and start testing or reversing it.
-We will be answering questions like:
+We will be answering questions such as:

-- Which files does the app include inside its package?
+- Which files are included in the package?
 - Which native libraries does the app use?
-- Which app components does the app use?
+- Which app components does the app define?
 Any services or content providers?
 - Is the app debuggable?
+- Does the app contain a network security policy?
 - Does the app create any new files when being installed?

 ##### Listing Installed Apps

-When targeting apps that are installed on the device first you'll have to decide which app you'd like to analyze.
+When targeting apps that are installed on the device, you'll first have to figure out the correct package name of the application you want to analyze.
 You can retrieve the installed apps either by using `pm` (Android Package Manager) or by using `frida-ps`:

 ```bash
 $ adb shell pm list packages